countable-web/open-source-corporation/product/DISCOVERY.md

 ## Purpose

-Our first job on a project is to create a clear shared vision.
-Make quick progress towards product-market fit on a new project.
+Our first job on a project is to create a clear shared vision, and make rapid progress towards product-market fit.

 ## Scope

 Checklist of key steps when starting a new project.

-## Process (Kick-off Meeting)
+## Kick-off Meeting

-  * For the Kick-off Meeting, meet the product owner (client) in person or over video chat.
+For the Kick-off Meeting, meet the product owner (client) in person or over video chat.
 Text based interaction isn't good enough for these critical questions.

-  * What problem does this project solve, for whom? (value hypothesis)
+  * What problem does this project solve, for whom? (value hypothesis, value proposition, high level user stories)
   * What is the most important benefit you expect this project to provide to the user?
-  * What is the growth hypothesis?
-How will the project virally grow (by referrals) to reach more people?
+  * How will success be measured?
+  * What is the impact hypothesis using the above metric?
+How many people will use the solution, and how does it impact their lives/jobs?
+How can that be maximized?
-  * What does success look like for you?
+  * What does success look like for you (qualitatively)?
 Provide as much detail as possible about that vision.

-  * How will success be measured?
-  * Proceed to the next section (UX)
+Consider the Business Model Canvas, as a visual guide for this process.

 ## User Experience Design (UX)